Hweeseon/scRNA_VSGO/README.md

-# Single cell RNA analysis of Visceral Senosory Ganglion Organoids (VSGO)
+# Single-cell RNA analysis of Visceral Senosory Ganglion Organoids (VSGO)
-Single cell RNA and single nuclei analysis of Visceral Sensory Ganglion Organoids
+Single-cell RNA and single-nuclei RNA analysis of Visceral Sensory Ganglion Organoids

-Data is available at GEO sccession GSE264303.
+Transcriptome data is available in the Gene Expression Omnibus (GEO) under the accession numbers GSE264303 and GSE271257.

-Ambient RNA removed h5 files are used for analysis.
+Ambient RNA removed h5 files are recommended to use.